jonmikeli/azureiotdevicesimulator5-pnp/README.md

 > NOTES
 >
-> DTDL stands for Digital Twin Description Language.
-This language, based on open W3C standards like JSON-LD and RDF allows to describe the models and eases the adoption across services and tooling.
+> DTDL stands for Digital Twins Definition Language.
+This language, based on open W3C standards like JSON-LD and RDF, allows to describe the models and eases the adoption across services and tooling.
 You will find more information [here](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md).

 <br/>